nv-ua/nv-s-cv/README.md

 - **_Technologies used:_** VNC, scripts.
 <br><br>

+**ISP Network Engineer** [Ukrtlecom](https://ukrtelecom.ua/) _(July 2020 – March 2021)_ <br>
+Maintaining different types of Internet connections and network devices.

+- Made internet connections for individuals and businesses
+- Deployment of wired and wireless networks in businesses
+- Became the best in the team at configuring and troubleshooting client equipment
+- **_Technologies used:_** TCP/IP, network architecture.
+<br><br>

 **CNC operator** maxmechanik s.r.o. _(October 2017 ..
 December 2021)_ <br>
 Precise parts CNC machining for automotive and heavy machinery.